 - You guys are so lucky.
 (I wish people knew how hard we work to be able to make our travels happen)

 - There must be something wrong since you travel without your husband and kids.
-(Nope, we are good)
+(Nope)

 - Who is “watching” your kids while you are traveling?
 (Luckily they have two Dads, so we’ve got it covered)

 - I can’t believe you pull your kids out of school to travel.
-(They both get straight A’s in school, plus are well-traveled)
+(They both get great grades in school, plus are well-traveled)

 There are many more, but I am sure you get the point.

-Now don’t get me wrong I have no problem with people asking me about my travels or how we found a particular deal, like my Paris trip, (because I am really good at that), in fact I welcome those questions.
+Now don’t get me wrong I have no problem with people asking me about my travels or how I found a particular deal, like this Paris trip, (because I am really good at that), in fact I welcome those questions.

-However, what I do have a problem with are the snarky, intrusive and even cruel comments I sometimes receive for doing something that makes me happy, brings me joy and doesn’t infringe upon anyone else’s livelihood.
+However, what I do have a problem with are the snarky, intrusive and even cruel comments I sometimes receive for doing something that makes me happy, brings me joy and doesn’t infringe upon anyone else’s livelihood, like visiting Disney fairly often.

-Have you ever felt shamed in this way or in some other way, especially when it comes to doing something you love?
+Have you felt shamed before, whether it was for travel or in some other way, especially when it comes to doing something you love?

 There are so many ways people shame others and after I asked this question in my InstaStories I received quite the response.